Curating a Dream Space with Kelle Howard

 As you know, we’re not shy when it comes to colour at Marr-Kett.
 For those that have never incorporated it into an interior scheme before, we’d love to hear your tips on styling bold colours into a space.

-I love to balance out bold colours with lots of texture and then using white to punctuate it!
-Choose elements of the boldness and replicate it on a smaller scale throughout the space - for example you may choose a royal blue rug and then introduce flecks of the same hue in a cushion or a piece of abstract pottery.
+I love to balance out bold colours with lots of texture and then use white to punctuate it!
+Choose elements of boldness and replicate them on a smaller scale throughout the space - for example, you may choose a royal blue rug and then introduce flecks of the same hue in a cushion or a piece of abstract pottery.